ignu/eberron2025/content/Factions/Houses/House Lyrandar.md

 ## The Storm Front

-The Storm Front is rumored to be a cult operating within House Lyrandar whose members believe that the Mark of Storm is not a gift of Arawai and Kol Korran but the mark of the Devourer.
-Cult members maintain that the greatest members of the house live on as krakens in the deep, and that these immortal elders guide the Storm Front through visions.
+The Storm Front is rumored to be a cult operating within House Lyrandar.

 ### Secrets and Conflicts
 - **Sovereignty**: The underlying ambition for political power or even nationhood is a driving force, potentially putting them at odds with the established nations and the Treaty of Thronehold.